ciscoheat/superforms-web/src/routes/flash-messages/+page.md

 The sister library to Superforms is called [sveltekit-flash-message](https://github.com/ciscoheat/sveltekit-flash-message), a useful addon that handles temporary messages sent with redirects.
 Follow the installation and configuration instructions at its repo, then you can add it to Superforms, and it will work without any extra calls to `updateFlash`.

+If you want to integrate the flash message more closely with a form, you have a couple of options for that:

 ## Usage

 ```ts